Kafka Message Size: How Record V2 Overhead, Compression, and Batching Really Work

 The overhead you're not accounting for

 Since KIP-98, Kafka uses the Record V2 format.
-Every individual record carries a minimum overhead of approximately 21 bytes — attributes, timestamp delta, offset delta, key length, value length, and optional headers.
+Every individual record carries a typical overhead of approximately 7–21 bytes — attributes, timestamp delta, offset delta, key length, value length, and optional headers.
+These fields use varint encoding, so the actual size depends on key/value lengths and delta magnitudes.

 Records are never sent in isolation.
-They are wrapped in a RecordBatch with its own 61-byte header containing the base offset, CRC, and producer ID (per KIP-82).
+They are wrapped in a RecordBatch with its own 61-byte header containing the base offset, CRC, and producer ID (per KIP-98).

 Effective on-disk size per message: